dmschauer/farewell/README.md

 The following achieves the same but doesn't introduce a new dependency.

-Although making this library was a nice excercise, I would recommend you to simply do this:
+Although making this library was a nice excercise, I would recommend you to simply do this instead:

 ```python
 def success_notification():